-The gaming landscape is highly changing and in order to enjoy the most out of it, you need to keep up with the most exciting trends.
-In this case, tech seems to be bringing only good things to the gaming industry but does this mean that gaming is now a bed of roses especially for the players?
+The gaming landscape is highly changing and to enjoy the most out of it, you need to keep up with the most exciting trends.
+In this case, tech seems to be bringing only good things to the gaming industry but does this mean that gaming is now a bed of roses, especially for the players?

 The following are challenges that you may be facing with your tech-powered gaming experience and how to deal with them.